Thomas J. Carran: Early years

-Thomas Jefferson Carran was born February 1, 1841, in Warrensville, Cuyahoga County, Ohio, the son of Robert A. Carran, and the former Mary Neal.
+Thomas Jefferson Carran was born February 1, 1841, in Warrensville, Ohio, the son of Robert A. Carran, and the former Mary Neal.
 He attended and graduated from Western Reserve College in Cleveland, Ohio, teaching school for a short time after completion of his university studies.

 Following the outbreak of the American Civil War, Carran enlisted in the 134th Ohio Infantry Regiment, fighting on behalf of the Union Army.
 He received a field promotion for gallantry on the field of battle, gaining commission as a First Lieutenant in October 1862.
 Carran would later gain a further promotion, completing his military service at the rank of Captain.
 Carran fought in the Chickamauga Campaign and at the battle of Mission Ridge and did not muster out of the army until the end of the war.

 He married C. Louisa Proudfoot (1846–1904) of Cleveland in 1864, with whom he had two children.

 After the war Carran moved to Cleveland and began studying law at a prominent firm in the city.
 Carran was subsequently admitted to the Ohio state bar in 1866 and went into private practice, quickly establishing a successful firm.